eaorkun/eaorkun/README.md

 # Hi, I'm Eralp.
 ![Profile View Counter](https://komarev.com/ghpvc/?username=eaorkun&color=blue&label=Profile+Views)

-I'm studying Electrical and Computer Engineering @ UT Austin and an incoming Software Engineering Intern at Microsoft for this upcoming summer.
+I graduated with an Electrical and Computer Engineering @ UT Austin.
 I enjoy creating great software and am interested in the fields of Data Science and AI development.
-Some of my hobbies include performing in the University Orchestra and playing video games online with friends.
+Some of my hobbies include performing in the community orchestras and exploring new places in nature.

 ---